mikakallberg/Project-Portfolio-5-DRF/deployment.md

     - Installed databases(Please view setup for more information):
         - psycopg2 and dj-database-url
         - django-cors-headers
+        - Add Procfile with release versions makemigrations && migrate, and web(web gateway interface).
+        - Add Heroku app to ALLOWED_HOSTS in settings.py
     - In Heroku:
        - Create app in Heroku
            - This was done according to previous plan, so app name was later changed.
            With changes being made in Gitpod workspace and Config vars in Heroku, to ensure functionality cross platforms.
        - Download Heroku Postgres-database
-       - Ensure latest version pushedfrom Gitpod to Github.
+       - Ensure latest version pushed from Gitpod to Github.
        -Connect App in Heroku to workspace in Github.
        - Config vars
            - ALLOWED_HOSTS